keita-makino/qualtrics-map/README.md

 The way to set the default center has been changed on v3.1.0.
 Please refer to the installation manual below if you have migrated from an earlier version.

-Version 3.1.0 also introduces a new feature of default pins.
+Version 3.1.0 also introduces new features of form location and default pins.
 You can set the editable property for each of the pins.

 ## Breaking change on v3.0.0